Valley County Courthouse (Nebraska)

-The Valley County Courthouse, on 16th St. between L and M Sts. in Ord in Valley County, Nebraska, is a Beaux Arts-style courthouse designed by architect William F. Gernandt and built in 1919.
+The Valley County Courthouse, on 16th St. between L and M Sts. in Ord, Nebraska, United States, is a Beaux Arts-style courthouse designed by architect William F. Gernandt and built in 1919.
 It was listed on the National Register of Historic Places in 1990.

 It is a two-story building upon a full raised basement and has a prominent, ornamented entry pavilion on its west facade.
 It is decorated with elaborate cream-colored terra cotta trim which contrasts with the grey-tan brick.
 It has Ionic columns.